Can You Sue Someone for Assaulting You in California?

-June 23, 2022 | Article by Chain | Cohn | Clark staff
+July 26, 2024 | Article by Chain | Cohn | Clark staff Social Share

-Sometimes the best way to get somebody back for hitting you isn’t by hitting them harder, it’s by filing a personal injury lawsuit.
+Sometimes, the best way to get somebody back for hitting you isn’t by hitting them harder; it’s by filing a personal injury lawsuit.
 Especially if you sustain injuries that require medical treatment, pursuing damages for civil assault in California might be the most appropriate course of action.
 We understand that not everybody wants to go to court for a bar fight, but somebody has to help those who do.

-If you were assaulted and need a lawyer, the personal injury attorneys at Chain | Cohn | Clark have the necessary knowledge to walk you through your claim.
+If you were assaulted in Bakersfield and need a lawyer, the personal injury attorneys at Chain | Cohn | Clark have the necessary knowledge to walk you through your claim.
 We will help you gather evidence, organize the facts, and even represent you in a lawsuit.
-Keep reading to get a better understanding of whether or not you need legal representation.
+Keep reading to get a better understanding of whether or not you need legal representation, then call us at 661-616-9829 to schedule a free consultation.

 Can You Sue Someone for Assault?